InterfaithCoding/rps-game-logic/readme.md

 This is what our final compare function looks like.

-There is much to improve about this function.
+We can definitely improve this function.
+For example instead of saying which instrument wins, we could declare the player that wins.
+We would print out a statement such as "The computer destroyed your scissors with a rock".
 Think about what other pieces of information would be useful for our game or players to know?
 If you discuss with you partner, we can try and implement these features in our final version next week.